isomerpages/ogp-buildforgood/_bfg-environment/Be a Builder.md

 <br>
 <br>*Refer to <a href="/environment/funding-accelerator" rel="noopener noreferrer nofollow" target="_blank">funding &amp; accelerator</a> for
 more details</p>
-<h3><strong>Who can be a builder?</strong></h3>
+<h3><strong>Who can be a Builder?</strong></h3>
 <p>Anyone 18 and above with a strong desire to make Singapore better is welcome
 to sign up to be a builder.
-Interested builders may join as a team or as individuals, though during the hackathon, all builders will be required to eventually form teams of 3 to 5.</p>
+Applicants may join as a team or as individuals, though during the hackathon, all Builders will be required to eventually form teams of 3 to 5.</p>
 <p>Here are the 4 core attributes which we use to assess the applications:</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>Commitment: Is the builder able to commit for all weekly sessions, and
+<p>Commitment: Is the applicant able to commit for all weekly sessions, and
 willing to continue working on the solution beyond the hackathon?</p>
 </li>
 <li>